surgeventures/surgex/GUIDE.md

 x = 50_000_000
 ```

-"How many zeros is that" puzzle (hint: not as many as on previous example):
+"How many zeros is that" puzzle (hint: not as many as in previous example):

 ```elixir
 x = 5000000